Bulk Upload WooCommerce Product Photos from Your Phone

 Summary: The Efficient WooCommerce Product Photo Workflow

-- Set up a simple photography station — white backdrop, two lights, phone tripod
+- Set up a simple photography station with a white backdrop, two lights, and a phone tripod

-- Batch photograph all products — 3-5 standard angles per product
+- Batch photograph all products at 3-5 standard angles per product

-product-name-angle.jpg - Bulk upload to WordPress — use a batch upload tool to push images to the Media Library in groups
+product-name-angle.jpg - Bulk upload to WordPress using a batch upload tool to push images to the Media Library in groups

-- Assign to products — set main images and galleries for each product
+- Assign photos to products by setting main images and galleries for each product

-- Optimize — let an optimization plugin compress and convert your images automatically
+- Let an optimization plugin compress and convert your images automatically

 Done consistently, this workflow lets you add a fully photographed product to your WooCommerce store in under 10 minutes, including shooting time.
 For a store adding 5-10 new products per week, that is a massive time savings compared to ad-hoc workflows that involve desktop transfers, manual resizing, and one-at-a-time uploads.